jdieramon/jdieramon.github.io/pages/talks.md

 #### 2018
+* DEC 10-20, Córdoba, Spain.
+Introduction to R programming for Data Science.
+2nd edition.
+30h.
+University of Cordoba.

+* NOV 27-29, Córdoba, Spain.
+Lecture series on 'Introduction to R programming for Data Science’'.
+10h.
+[Master’s Degree in Representation and Design in Engineering and Architecture](https://www.uco.es/estudios/idep/masteres/representacion-diseno-ingenieria-arquitectura).
+University of Cordoba.

 * JUL 9-13, Córdoba, Spain.
 Introduction to R programming for Data Science.
 1st edition.
 30h.
 University of Cordoba.